|Country/Region||Language of operation||Armed or unarmed||Authorized Police Deployments|

 - helps with the re-establishment of state authority and the rebuilding of the security sector

 - directly supports police and military functions within Mali

 This mission in Mali provides training and strategic advice to Malian forces and the security forces of other G5 Sahel states (Mali, Mauritania, Burkina Faso, Niger and Chad).
 It also provides capacity building and training to Malian and G5 Sahel (police).

-Currently, Canada supports the Haitian National Police by providing mentoring and strategic advice to senior and middle-level management.
+Currently, Canada participates in the United Nations Integrated Office in Haiti (BINUH), which supports the Haitian National Police by providing mentoring and strategic advice to senior and middle-level management.

 Canadian Police Mission in Ukraine – Bilateral Engagement